 During a working session with a partner in Ho Chi Minh City, Ms. Thuy met a business specializing in distributing regional specialties in Vietnam for sale in the US.

-After only a few months, the contract in principle for the batch of Quang Banh Chung was signed.
+After only a few months, the contract in principle for the batch of Quang banh chung was signed.
 The related procedures were promoted quickly and professionally.

 Ms. Thuy said that to receive the nod from the partner, in addition to meeting strict standards on quality, processing procedures, and raw materials, her facility also had to prove the difference of Quang banh chung.

-In a negotiation content when placing an order that the partner provided, the distributor asked the Banh Chung Ba Hoi manufacturer to prove "the unique, strange and exclusive characteristics of a popular item like Banh Chung".
+In a negotiation content when placing an order that the partner provided, the distributor asked the Banh Chung Ba Hoi manufacturer to prove "the unique, strange and only characteristics of a popular item like Banh Chung".

 Her answer: "Ba Ba Hoi's Quang Nam Chung Cake is a delicate combination of ingredients that are typical of the Quang Nam region.
 The softness of sticky rice combined with the fatty, nutty taste of green beans, the light aroma and spiciness of pepper create an interesting dish for the diners.